recoskyler/frozone/README.md

 ## Configuration

 `wmctrl` has an issue with positioning due to window frames.
 To mitigate this issue, you can configure the top and left offsets in the `~/.config/frozone/frozone.conf`.

+`cmd_regex` can also be configured in the same file.

 ## About